Sheboygan County Court Records

 Hours: Monday–Friday, 8:00 AM – 4:30 PM

-Fees for certified copies are $20 for the first copy and $3 for each additional copy ordered at the same time.
-Applicants must demonstrate a “direct and tangible interest” as defined by Wisconsin law (such as the named individual, a parent, or a legal representative).
+Certified copies cost $20 for the first copy and $3 for each additional copy ordered at the same time.
+Applicants must demonstrate a direct and tangible interest as defined by Wisconsin law — such as the named individual, a parent, or a legal representative.
 Application forms are available at the Vital Records page.
 Mail requests should include a completed application and a check or money order payable to Register of Deeds (no out-of-state personal checks accepted).
 Processing typically takes two business days.

 Birth records are available from October 1, 1907, and death records from September 1, 2013, through the same office.
 Earlier vital records should be requested from the state Vital Records office.